 There is a wide selection of corded and cordless models, some with many attachments, some with none at all, and a variety of price points as well.
 The table below provides a wide level comparison of the most popular handheld models between the two brands.

 |Model||Hoover Air Cordless||Bissell Pet Hair Eraser Cordless||Bissell Pet Hair Eraser|

 |Weight||4 lbs.||3 lbs.||5 lbs.|

 |Run Time||15 minutes||15 minutes||N/A|

 |Maintenance Costs||$40 / year||$20-40 / year||$11 / year|

 The Bissell Pet Hair Eraser handheld vacuum is a pocket-sized handheld that packs a powerful punch.
 Considering its size, I’ve gotta admit, I didn’t really expect much out of this little guy.
 But in the battle against pet hair, it really provides great suction power.

-You can reach the full Bissell Pet Hair Eraser handheld review here, complete with cleaning performance testing.
+You can read the full Bissell Pet Hair Eraser handheld review here, complete with cleaning performance testing.

-- Compact size for portability and quick & easy cleanup.
+- Compact size for portability and quick and easy cleanup

 Bissell Pet Hair Eraser Cordless